gSchool/DNA-release-2/02-Phase-1/05-understanding-tech-role.md

 **NOTE**: Many of the products shown here are choices that accomplish the same thing.
 For example, look at the top left of the diagram.
 All four of the products shown (GitHub, GitLab, Git, and Jira), all provide the capability for shared source code repositories that track every version and branch of the source code.
 But they all are capable of much more.
 In fact, it’s likely that a team would only need to choose one of those options, but in some cases, you might want more than one, to account for different types of dependencies.
 As an example, the block listing products that “secure” the code has a number of commercial and open-source products listed.
 Each may provide different scanning or security evaluations, and teams will likely need several of those.

-### !callout-success
+### !callout-info
-## How this can apply to acquisitions:
+## How this can apply to acquisition:
-Don’t worry, we are not advocating to avoid market research.
+Don’t worry, we are **not** advocating to avoid market research.
 These are just examples and types of supported capabilities within DevSecOps.
 Hopefully this is useful for understanding what parts of the process can leverage vendor-provided or open-source tools, and minimize the need for custom code.
 Again, always think, “Can this be automated?”
 Or, “Is this practice/process available in industry?”
 More often than not, you may find that the answer to either or both is yes!
 ### !end-callout

 One last example before we move on.
 The below is from the Joint Improvised Explosive Defeat Office (JIDO), which was an early pioneer in DevSecOps and continuous Authority To Operate (ATO) in the DoD: